carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ### Image Dimensions - Resizing

-The new image has shape `(573, 552, 3)`, meaning it is much larger in size, 573x552 pixels; a rectangle instead of a square; and consists of three color channels (RGB).
+The new image has shape `(573, 552, 3)`, meaning it is much larger in size, 573x552 pixels; a rectangle instead of a square; and consists of three colour channels (RGB).

 Recall from the introduction that our training data set consists of 50000 images of 32x32 pixels and three channels.